max-winkler/neural-network/README.md

 * libpng
 * blas
 * cblas (if not included in blas)
+* pugixml

 ## Compilation

-To build the library and all test examples simplfy type
+To build the library and all test examples simply type

 ```
 make